 Size: 2 to 26 inches (6-65 cm) tall or up to 3 feet (.92 cm) or more.

-Growth Form:Forb/herb; creeping root-stalk; erect typically single stems (4), branching near the top; plants covered with soft, often matted short woolly hairs (lanate - tomentose) or hairless or becoming hairless (glabrescent); plants with a distinctive, pleaSant to some, smell (aromatic).
+Growth Form:Forb/herb; creeping root-stalk; erect typically single stems (4), branching near the top; plants covered with soft, often matted short woolly hairs or hairless; plants aromatic.

 Flowering Season: April, May or June through September or October across a wide geographic range.

-Elevation: 5,500 to 11,500 feet (1,600-3500 m).
+Elevation: 5,500 to 11,500 feet (1,600-3,500 m).

 Recorded Range: Common Yarrow is found throughout the United States and Canada south to Baja California and Mexico.

 North American range map courtesy of Virginia Tech, Dept. of Forest Resources & Environmental Conservation

 Comments: Common Yarrow is a strong scented plant, extremely variable and widespread throughout the northern hemisphere including Arizona’s high country.
 Not a desert species but it is common where found and may be encountered in high desert situations.
 It has such variable characteristics that it has been classified both as a single species with 12 varieties and as individual species numbering almost 60.
-In the United States, observed native specimens of A. millefolium are thought to include genetic material from native plants, introduced plants and their hybrids.
+In the United States, observed native specimens of Achillea millefolium are thought to include genetic material from native plants, introduced plants and their hybrids.

 This interesting plant is a weed to many and a worthwhile garden cultivar to others.

 The characteristic finely dissected leaves are easily identified in the seedling stage.
 In New Mexico and southern Colorado the common name for this plant is "Plumajillo", Spanish for "little feather" a reference to the fine feathery like leaves.